Henry Brandon (journalist): Early life

-Brandon was born in Liberec, then in the Austro-Hungarian Empire, on 9 March 1916 to a banker father whose surname was "Brandeis".
+Brandon was born in Liberec, then in the Austro-Hungarian Empire, on 9 March 1916 to Oskar Brandeis (1881–1935), a banker, and Ida Brandeis (1881–1942).
 He was educated at the University of Prague in Czechoslovakia and the University of Lausanne in Switzerland.

 Career

 Brandon moved to London in 1939 and became a freelance contributor to The Sunday Times.
 He then served within the newspaper in the posts of war correspondent from 1943 to 1945, Paris correspondent from 1945 to 1946, roving diplomatic correspondent from 1947 to 1949, and most notably, chief Washington correspondent from 1950 to 1983.
 In that role, he built friendships with prominent figures in US politics, including Henry Kissinger and John F. Kennedy.
-It was ordered by the US president, Richard Nixon, that Brandon's phone be wiretapped in 1969, as, according to the Encyclopædia Britannica, "the extent of his political knowledge was so well known".
+Brandon was the only foreign correspondent on hand in Dallas at the time of Kennedy's assassination.
+It was ordered by the US president, Richard Nixon, that Brandon's phone be wiretapped in 1969 as part of the Nixon wiretaps, as, according to the Encyclopædia Britannica, "the extent of his political knowledge was so well known".
 He was associate editor of The Sunday Times for 20 years, in parallel with his role in Washington, from 1963 to 1983.

 After retiring from The Sunday Times, he became a guest scholar in foreign policy studies at the Brookings Institution from 1983 until his death.
 He also spent time at both The New York Times and The Washington Star as a columnist.

 According to his colleague Phillip Knightley, it was "well known among the press pack" that Brandon worked for MI6.

 Personal life

+On 15 March 1939, the day the Germans occupied the Czech "rump" part of Czechoslovakia, 23-year-old Brandon, a student of world literature and art history at Charles University in Prague, rushed to Bratislava to visit his mother Ida.
+He only spent one night in Bratislava.
+He then hurried to nearby Vienna to travel from there to London.
+His mother refused to accompany him.
+She was already fifty-eight years old and no longer in good health.
+The following morning, they said goodbye to each other at his father's grave and promised to meet again at the same grave.
+But they never saw each other again.
+Ida Brandeis died in a concentration camp in 1942.
+Nevertheless, her name is also on the gravestone in Bratislava.
+Her son Henry was also buried in this grave.

 Brandon married the socialite Mabel Hobart Wentworth, better known as Muffie Cabot, in 1970, with whom he had one daughter.
 His stepdaughter was Ali Wentworth, an actress who married the TV anchor George Stephanopoulos.

 Brandon became a naturalised British citizen.
 He lived in Washington.